MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity-protection.md

 <span style="color:red">TODO: add image of where to remove .data file</span>

 ## Configuring Authenticity
-The Application Authenticity Protection Security Check has two available properties.
+The Application Authenticity Protection security check has two available properties.
 To configure, load the MobileFirst Operations Console and navigate to **[your application]** → **Security** → **???**

 - `expirationSec`: Defaults to 3600 seconds / 1 hour.
 Defines the duration until the Authenticity token expires.